Holistic Health Information

-As a system of health care, it has been steadily gaining popularity in the United States for the past two decades.
+As a system of health care, the holistic approach has been steadily gaining popularity in the United States for the past two decades.
 It has also been slowly integrating with Western medicine to ensure that patients receive the medications and “Western” medical attention they need if necessary, while giving them the choice to look for more natural, complementary, and non-invasive alternatives for dealing with their ailments.

 What Are the Principles of Holistic Medicine?